MBANS8A1/Income_and_Expenses_Application/README.md

    -  At the top is the name of the screen with a lightbulb you can click to change the theme to and from light/dark theme.
    -  Next is your total balance which is calculated by subtracting the total expenses from the total incomes.
-   -  Below the total balance are cards which display the "TOTAL INCOME" and "TOTAL EXPENSE" with  up and down arrow icons to better distinguish them
+   -  Below the total balance are cards which display the "TOTAL INCOME" and "TOTAL EXPENSE" with up and down arrow icons to better distinguish them.
-   -  Next by scrolling down you can see the rows the first three income and expenses and a button called "SEE ALL" below.
-By clicking "SEE ALL" you will be taking to the Income Screen or Expense Screen.
+   -  Next by scrolling down you can see the rows with the first three incomes and expenses and a button called "SEE ALL" below.
+By clicking "SEE ALL" you will be taken to the income screen or expense screen.
-   -  If you scroll all the way down to the bottom you will see "Insert Income" and "Insert Expense" buttons; if you click them you will see a random income/expense be added to the rows of existing ones but only three will remain shown.
-Doing this will change the total balance as well as the "TOTAL INCOME" and "TOTAL EXPENSE" cards.
+   -  If you scroll all the way down to the bottom you will see "Insert Income" and "Insert Expense" buttons; if you click them you will see a random income/expense be added to the rows of existing ones, but only three will remain shown.
+Doing this will change the total balance as well as the "TOTAL INCOME" and "TOTAL EXPENSE" card amounts.
-   -  Importantly: there is a bottom full width, which has a row of icons (dollar icons with down and up arrows, home icon and a floating action button (with a "+" sign in the center of it).
+   -  Importantly, there is a bottom full width tab bar, which has a row of icons (dollar icons with down and up arrows, home icon and a floating action button (with a "+" sign in the centre of it)).

    //Image of Home Screen

   ### Income Screen
    How can it be reached:

    The income screen can be reached by clicking the "SEE ALL" button below the income card, which contains the rows of incomes on the home screen.
-Or you can reach it by clicking the icon at the bottom tab of the home screen (the dollar icon with a down arrow).
+Or you can reach it by clicking the icon at the bottom tab bar of the home screen (the dollar icon with a down arrow).

-   For the income screen you should see the "Receive + [sum of total income]" surrounded by an animated green ring with segments divided according to their proportion of the total.
+   For the income screen you should see the "Receive + [sum of total income]" surrounded by an animated green ring with segments divided according to their proportion of the total income.
    //Image of Income Screen

    You can scroll down and view the different incomes along with the day and month the income was received.
-By clicking on a particular income you will taken to the "Add Transaction" screen where you can update     the income if you want to.
+By clicking on a particular income, you will taken to the "Add Transaction" screen where you can update    the income if you want to.

   ### Expense Screen

    How it can be reached:

    The expense screen can be reached by clicking the "SEE ALL" button below the expense card, which contains the rows of expenses on the home screen.
-Or you get to it via clicking the icon at the bottom tab of      the home screen (the dollar icon with the an up arrow).
+Or you get to it via clicking the icon at the bottom tab bar     of the home screen (the dollar icon with the up arrow).

-   When on the expense screen you see a similar set up as on the income screen but with the phrase "Pay + [sum of total expenses]" surrounded by an animated yellow ring with segments divided according to their      proportion of the total.
+   When on the expense screen, you will see a similar setup as on the income screen but with the phrase "Pay + [sum of total expenses]", surrounded by an animated yellow ring with segments divided according to      their proportion of the total expenses.
    //Image of Expense Screen

-   As with the income screen you cans scroll down and view the rows of different expenses along with the day and month they were received on the app.
+   As with the income screen you can scroll down and view the rows of different expenses, along with the day and month they were received in the app.
 By clicking on a particular expense you will taken to the        "Add Transaction" screen, where you can update the expense if you wish.

   ### Add Transaction Screen.